EvAlignUX: Advancing UX Evaluation through LLM-Supported Metrics Exploration: Introduction

-To bridge this gap, we designed, implemented, and evaluated \textsc{\systemName}, an interactive system that supports researchers in developing UX evaluation plans for their research projects. \systemName is powered by the generative capabilities of Large Language Models (LLMs) to facilitate the exploration of UX evaluation ideas, as LLMs have demonstrated their potential for ideation of scientific research by processing a vast amount of information, generating context-aware insights, retrieving literature, and brainstorming \cite{doshi2024generative, glickman2024ai, liu2024ai}.
+To bridge this gap, we designed, implemented, and evaluated \textsc{\systemName}, an interactive system that supports novice and experienced HCI researchers in developing UX evaluation plans for their research projects. \systemName is powered by the generative capabilities of Large Language Models (LLMs) to facilitate the exploration of UX evaluation ideas, as LLMs have demonstrated their potential for the ideation of scientific research by processing vast amount of information, generating context-aware insights, retrieving literature, and brainstorming \cite{doshi2024generative, glickman2024ai, liu2024ai}.
 Specifically, as shown in Fig.~\ref{fig:system-interview-overview}, \systemName comprises three primary panels: the \texttt{Project Ideation} Panel, the \texttt{Metric Explorer} Panel, and the \texttt{Outcomes and Risks} Panel.
 These panels allow users to explore UX metrics, potential outcomes, and potential risks associated with human-AI interaction research.
-In an evaluation with 19 HCI scholars, \systemName led to significant improvements in the clarity, concreteness, and confidence in their UX proposals.
-The results demonstrated that \systemName significantly improved the clarity, concreteness, and confidence of researchers in their proposed UX evaluation plans.
-Participants were able to identify and integrate detailed UX metrics, self-critique their plans, and raise awareness of potential risks using the system features.
+In an evaluation with 19 HCI scholars, \systemName led to significant improvements in the clarity, concreteness, and confidence of their revised UX evaluation plans.
+Participants were able to better justify selected UX metrics, self-critique their plans, and raise awareness of potential risks using the system features.